nisunisu/AWS_Blue_Green_Deployment/readme.md

 terraform validate # validates the configuration files in a directory, referring only to the configuration and not accessing any remote services such as remote state, provider APIs, etc

 terraform apply # With "--auto-approve" option, No need to input "yes".

+terraform output public_ip # "output" can be used after "apply"

 terraform show